crcn/node-ectwo/README.md

 - `_id` - id of the instance
 - `imageId` - the image id
+- `region` - the region this instance is in
 - `state` - the state of the instance.
 Possible states:
   - `running` - instance is running
   - `pending` - initializing